 UCare Events is the best way to solve the problem of doing church but keeping the right attendance numbers and details while being responsible during social distancing.

-The laws and restrictions that each church needs to comply with will be different, but one common theme is how do we limit how many people attend while also tracking who attends.
+The laws and restrictions that each church needs to comply with will be different, but one common theme is how we limit how many people attend while also tracking who attends.
 The need for a contactless option is vital to avoid infection risks.

 Create an event